Jump to Navigation

 Q: How does the fact that a driver may have caused an accident affect a crashworthiness action?

 A: The doctrine of crashworthiness centers around the enhancement of injuries caused by a motor vehicle defect.
-The issue becomes whether the defect increased the injuries, and fault of a person injured does not prevent recovery on a crashworthiness action.
+The issue becomes whether the defect increased the injuries, and fault of a person injured does not prevent recovery in a crashworthiness action.
 The fault issue may arise when the court or jury weighs the comparative fault of the individual causing the accident with the fault of the manufacturer, so that a reduction in the amount of damages you are entitled to may result.

 Motor Vehicle Defects - An Overview